 Step One: Identify the property.

-When you file for bankruptcy, you’re allowed to keep (exempt) the equity in certain types of property.
-The homestead exemption protects a specified amount of equity in your home or permanent place of residence.
+When you file for bankruptcy, you can keep or "exempt" the equity in certain property types.
+The homestead exemption protects a specified amount of equity in your home or permanent residence.

-You can claim the homestead exemption on one piece of residential property only.
+You can claim the homestead exemption on one residential property only.
 In most cases, the property must be your primary residence.
-However, under some state's exemption schemes, you can use the homestead exemption to protect a residential trailer or burial plot.
+However, under some states' exemption schemes, you can use the homestead exemption to protect a residential trailer or burial plot.

 Step Two: Determine the amount of your homestead exemption.